arszero/Coursera_Capstone/week4.md

 #### 1. Introduction and Business Problem
 * A famous fast food chain wants to open a new branch in Toronto.
 * The customer requested us to find the best area to place the new store.
-* We need to choose a place that has samll number of competitors and high number of potential customers.
+* We need to choose a place that has a small number of competitors and a larges number of potential customers.
 * We assume more offices/schools will bring more fast food customers, bacause students tend to like fast food and company employees usually take fast food for lunch.
 And it is better to choose a place has less fast food restaurants since there will be less competiitors.

 #### 2. Data